 Labs include coverage of scientific methods, measurements, microscopy, cell structure, human biology, cell reproduction, heredity, and ecology.
 Credit for this non-majors course cannot be applied toward any curriculum in biology.
+Co-requisite: BIO 1100.

-Organismal Biology (3) Biological concepts and life processes of protists, BIO 1101 BIO L307 Invertebrate Zoology Lab (1-3) Anatomy, classification, and life histories of fungi, plants, and animals. invertebrates.
+BIO 1101 Organismal Biology (3)

+Biological concepts and life processes of protists, fungi, plants, and animals.

 Prerequisites: BIO 1100/L100.
-Prerequisites: BIO 1101/L101.
 Co-requisite: BIO L101.

-Co-requisite: BIO 3307.
-Organismal Biology Lab (1-2) BIO L101 BIO 3315 Introduction to Biostatistics (4) Survey of organisms from selected phyla, including An important part of the scientific process consists in extracting information from the world by gathering and analyzing data.
-This course is an introduction to experimental design, data handling anatomy, phylogeny, and life histories.
+BIO L101 Organismal Biology Lab (1-2)

+Survey of organisms from selected phyla, including anatomy, phylogeny, and life histories.
 Prerequisites: BIO 1100/L100.
-Co-requisite: BIO 1101. skills, and statistics, the three cornerstones of what could be called the "data science triangle.."
-In BIO 1120 Survey of Environmental Sciences (3) This course is an overview of the Earth's abiotic addition to the introduction of fundamental and biotic systems with an emphasis on how human concepts such as probability, P-value and activity influences these systems.
-Included in this confidence interval, a selection of commonly used course will be lectures on ecology, environmental parametric and non-parametric statistical tests is health, natural resources, energy, pollution, and environmental monitoring.
-If a student drops the presented.
-Prerequisites: BIO 1101/BIO L101, and MTH lab (BIO L120), then the student MUST also drop the lecture (BIO 1120).
-1112 or higher Co-requisite: BIO L120.
-BIO 3320 Genetics (3) Principles of heredity, from basic Mendelian concepts through molecular genetics.
+Co-requisite: BIO 1101.

+BIO 1120 Survey of Environmental Sciences (3)

+This course is an overview of the Earth's abiotic and biotic systems with an emphasis on how human activity influences these systems.
+Included in this course will be lectures on ecology, environmental health, natural resources, energy, pollution, and environmental monitoring.
+If a student drops the lab (BIO L120), then the student MUST also drop the lecture (BIÓ 1120).
+Co-requisite: BIO L120.

-Prerequisites: BIO 2220/L220 and CHM 1143/ BIO L120 Survey of Environmental Sciences Lab (1) This course includes Lab/Field-oriented experiences designed to enhance understanding of environmental concepts and issues.
-If a student drops the lecture (BIO 1120), then the student BIO L320 Genetics Lab (1) Basic laboratory techniques in genetics, including the genetics of common laboratory organisms.
-MUST also drop the lab (BIO L120).
+Survey of Environmental Sciences Lab (1) BIO L120

+This course includes Lab/Field-oriented experiences designed to enhance understanding of environmental concepts and issues.
+If a student drops the lecture (BIO 1120), then the student MUST also drop the lab (BIO L120).
 Co-requisite: BIO 1120.

-Prerequisites: BIO 2220/L220 and CHM 1143/ Career Opportunities in Medicine and Allied Health Professions (1) BIO 2205 BIO 3325 An introduction to medicine and allied health Plant Form and Function (3) professions, including academic requirements, job opportunities, and future trends.
-Professionals from The development, structure, and function of plant tissues and organs.
-Primary emphasis on different fields will discuss their specialties to anatomical, morphological, and physiological features of angiosperms.
+BIO 2205 Career Opportunities in Medicine and Allied Health Professions (1)

+An introduction to medicine and allied health professions, including academic requirements, job opportunities, and future trends.
+Professionals from different fields will discuss their specialties to provide students with realistic perspectives.

+BIO 2220 Principles of Cell Biology (3)

+Introduction to cell structure and function with emphasis on organelle structure, metabolism, cell cycle, genetics, and gene function.

+Credit will not be given toward major/program if taken at same time or after BIO 3320 and BIO

+BIO L220

+Principles of Cell Biology Lab (1) Laboratory studies of cell biology with an emphasis on cell structure, function, experimental techniques, and data collection and analyses.

+Prerequisite: BIO 1100/L100.
+Credit will not be given toward major/program if taken at same time or after BIO L320 and BIO L482.

+General Ecology (3) The relationships of living organisms to one another and to the nonliving environment.
+Basic ecological concepts with the emphasis on bioenergetics, limiting factors, adaptation to a changing environment, the niche, ecological pyramids, and succession.
 Prerequisites: BIO 1101/L101.
-Co-requisite: BIO L325. provide students with realistic perspectives.
-BIO 2220 Principles of Cell Biology (3) Introduction to cell structure and function with emphasis on organelle structure, metabolism, cell BIO L325 Plant Form and Function Lab (1-3) cycle, genetics, and gene function.
-Prerequisites: BIO 1100/L100.
-The development, structure, and function of plant tissues and organs, with the primary emphasis on Credit will not be given toward major/program if taken at same time or after BIO 3320 and BIO Prerequisites: BIO 1101/L101.
-Co-requisite: BIO 3325.
-Principles of Cell Biology Lab (1) Laboratory studies of cell biology with an emphasis Environmental Pollution and Control (3) BIO L220 BIO 3328 Sources, effects, and methods of control for air, water, land, and noise pollution.

-Co-requisite: BIO L328. on cell structure, function, experimental techniques, and data collection and analyses.
-Prerequisite: BIO 1100/L100.
-Credit will not be given toward major/program if BIO L328 Environmental Pollution and Control Lab (1-3) taken at same time or after BIO L320 and BIO Field and laboratory techniques for air, water, land, and noise pollution.
-Prerequisites: BIO 2229/L229, CHM 1143/L143.
-Co-requisite: BIO 3328.
-General Ecology (3) The relationships of living organisms to one BIO 2229 another and to the nonliving environment.
-Basic BIO 3335 Biogeography (4) ecological concepts with the emphasis on bioenergetics, limiting factors, adaptation to a Discussion of historical, ecological, and anthropic changing environment, the niche, ecological factors affecting the worldwide distribution and pyramids, and succession.
-Prerequisites: BIO 1101/L101. abundance of biological species, communities and ecosystems.
-Combination of lectures by instructor, Co-requisite: BIO L229 presentation by students and discussion of articles General Ecology Lab (1-3) BIO L229 from the primary literature, ecological modelling, Introduction to the terminology, procedures and and field trips on the biogeography of plants and equipment for sampling biotic and abiotic birds of Alabama. components of ecosystems, the functional and Prerequisites: BIO 1100 and BIO L100 or dynamic features of ecosystems, and biotic permission of the instructor interactions Prerequisites: BIO 1101/L101.
-BIO 3340 Evolution (3) Co-requisite: BIO 2229.
-Evolution is the fundamental unifying theory in biology.
-The course will introduce the major principles of evolutionary biology such as evolutionary genetics, adaption and natural selection, biological diversity, paleobiology and macroevolution and phylogeny.

-Prerequisites: Junior standing or permission of
+Co-requisite: BIO L229.

+BIO L229 General Ecology Lab (1-3)

+Introduction to the terminology, procedures and equipment for sampling biotic and abiotic components of ecosystems, the functional and dynamic features of ecosystems, and biotic interactions.

+Prerequisites: BIO 1101/L101.
+Co-requisite: BIO 2229.

+BIO 2272 Non-Majors Microbiology (3)

+To introduce students to basic concepts of microbiology; including anatomy and growth of bacteria, microbial metabolism, diseases caused by them, and interrelationships of micro-organisms with the environment/host.
+The emphasis of the course will be on medical microbiology, disease control and public health.
+Corequisites: BIO L372 and phylogeny.

-Invertebrate Zoology (3)Major and minor phyla of invertebrates with emphasis on anatomy, classification, life histories,
+Invertebrate Zoology (3) Major and minor phyla of invertebrates with emphasis on anatomy, classification, life histories,